Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Clarifies the text shown for Yoast SEO on the Plugins page if Yoast SEO Premium is installed as well to indicate that Yoast SEO is required by Yoast SEO Premium.
+* Changes the deactivation prevention text on the Plugins page from ‘Deactivate Yoast SEO Premium first’ to ‘Required by Yoast SEO Premium’ to avoid confusion.

 = 16.0.1 =
 Release Date: March 16th, 2021